question-db/Any-Questions/README.md

 4. View [Features.md](Features.md) and [Feature log](feature_log.pdf) for more detailed information.

-5. Discover a problem, post an [issue](https://github.com/question-db/Any-Questions/issues) so it can be investigated.
+5. Discover a problem or have a suggestion, post an [issue](https://github.com/question-db/Any-Questions/issues) so it can be investigated/considered.